Valley Line (Edmonton): Valley Line Southeast (Downtown to Mill Woods)

 On June 1, 2011, City Council approved $39 million in funding to proceed with preliminary engineering for the Valley Line.
 In November 2011 City Council voted to allocate $800 million to the project, with the hopes of starting construction by 2014 and an expected completion date of 2018.
 A funding plan was approved in October 2012 in which the city would contribute $800 million into the project with the remaining $1 billion coming from the provincial and federal governments.

 On February 15, 2012, city council approved the Downtown LRT concept plan.
 The Downtown LRT Project became part of the Southeast to West LRT project.
-The city hoped to have money in place by the end of 2013 for the $1.8-billion LRT line from downtown to Mill Woods to start construction in 2016.
+The city hoped to have money in place by the end of 2013 for the $1.8-billion line from downtown to Mill Woods to start construction in 2016.
 City council committed $800 million, the federal government invested $250 million, and $235 million would come from the provincial government, leaving a $515 million funding gap delaying the project.
 On March 11, 2014, it was announced that the project would be completely funded with an additional $150 million from the federal government and $365 million from the provincial government.

-Land procurement began in 2011 and utility relocation began in 2013, completion of the first stage was expected in 2020.
-The official groundbreaking of the Valley Line was on April 22, 2016.
+Land procurement began in 2011, and utility relocation began in 2013, with completion of the first stage expected in 2020.
+The project would be a public-private partnership, with the chosen consortium financing, designing and building the line, before operating and maintaining it for 30 years.
+In February 2016, TransEd Partners (a consortium of Bechtel, EllisDon, Bombardier Transportation and Fengate Capital Management) was awarded the contract for the first phase of Valley Line.
+The official groundbreaking of the Valley Line was held on April 22, 2016.